 - 4. The primary principle governing the Council's investment criteria is the security of its investments, although the yield or return on the investment is also a key consideration. - 5.
 After this main principle, the Council will ensure that: - it maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security and monitoring their security.
 This is set out in the specified and non-specified investment sections below; and - it has sufficient liquidity in its investments.
 For this purpose, it will set out procedures for determining the maximum periods for which funds may prudently be committed.
 These procedures also apply to the Council's prudential indicators covering the maximum principal sums invested. - 6.
-The Strategic Director Finance and Governance will maintain a counterparty list in compliance with the following criteria and will revise the criteria and submit them to Council for approval as necessary.
+The Strategic Director of Resources will maintain a counterparty list in compliance with the following criteria and will revise the criteria and submit them to Council for approval as necessary.
 These criteria are separate to those which determine which types of investment instrument are either specified or non-specified as they provide an overall pool of counterparties considered high quality which the Council may use, rather than defining what types of investment instruments are to be used. - 7.
-Credit rating information is supplied by the Council's treasury advisors, Link Group, any counterparty failing to meet the criteria would be omitted from the counterparty (dealing) list.
-Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of the longer-term bias outside the central rating view) are provided to officers almost immediately after they occur, and this information is considered before dealing. - 8.
-The Council takes into account the following relevant matters when proposing counterparties: - the financial position and jurisdiction of the institution. - the market pricing of credit default swaps for the institution. - any implicit or explicit Government support for the institution. - Standard & Poor's, Moody's and Fitch's short- and long-term credit ratings. - sovereign ratings to select counterparties from only the most creditworthy countries; and - core Tier 1 capital ratios. - 9.
-Changes to the credit rating will be monitored and, in the event, that a counterparty is downgraded and does not meet the minimum criteria specified in Appendix 1, which is MRP policy the following action will be taken immediately: - no new investments will be made. - existing investments will be recalled if there are no penalties; and - full consideration will be given to recall or sale of existing investments which would be liable to penalty clause.
+Credit rating information is supplied by the Council's treasury advisors, Link Group.
+Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of the longer-term bias outside the central rating view) are provided to officers almost immediately after they occur, and this information is considered before treasury dealing. - 8.
+The Council takes into account the following relevant matters when proposing counterparties: - the financial position and jurisdiction of the institution. - the market pricing of credit default swaps for the institution. - any implicit or explicit Government support for the institution. - Standard & Poor's, Moody's and Fitch's short- and long-term credit ratings. - sovereign ratings to select counterparties from only the most creditworthy countries: and - core Tier 1 capital ratios. - 9.
+Changes to the credit rating will be monitored and, in the event, that a counterparty is downgraded and does not meet the minimum criteria specified in Appendix 1. - no new investments will be made. - existing investments will be recalled if there are no penalties; and - full consideration will be given to recall or sale of existing investments which would be liable to penalty clause.